Made In Yorkshire

 The modern culture of ‘Health and Safety’ is not a surprise to us Yorkshire folk.
 We’ve always looked after ourselves and others.
 Long before the modern fad for health supplements, we had our cod liver oil.
 Imagine what first aid kits would be like if we didn’t have sticking plasters.
 Countless lives saved on roads all around the world, thanks to a device made from a couple of glass beads and a bit of rubber produced in the Calder Valley.

 Yorkshire has given the world some of the biggest names in film, music, art, and showbiz.
 We’ll tell you of one of the pioneers of early film, still known today for their saucy postcards.
 We’ll also tell you the story of an Irish immigrant whose family have become synonymous with seaside amusement arcades.
 That same family in the 1960s brought a little slice of Las Vegas to a small Yorkshire mill town.

 Other questions we will look to answer include – how is a Yorkshire company important in making sure every New Year’s Eve or Guy Fawkes’ Night celebration goes off with a bang?
 How did a 19th century foundry in Huddersfield give us one of James Bond’s major icons?
 Which animal appears in famous churches and cathedrals around the country, thanks to a Yorkshire wood carver.
 And, what is it about Yorkshire made cutlery that sets it above all others?

 As we go along, we will learn the answers to all these questions and many more.
 In the first of our series, we will look at one of Yorkshire’s biggest companies – ASDA.

-This series is written by blogger, John Scott.
-John has been writing since he was a child and professionally for the past few years; he is currently studying English Language & Creative Writing with the Open University.
+This series is written by blogger John Scott.
+John has been writing since he has been a child and professionally for the past few years.He is currently studying English Language & Creative Writing with the Open University.
 You can search for ‘JohnScottWriter’ on most social networks.